gkorpal/HtDP/README.md

 ![drracket](drracket.png)

 For the Parts I and II we will be working with Beginning Student Language (BSL).

+For more information, I would recommend reading [Beautiful Racket](https://beautifulracket.com/) by Matthew Butterick.

 <!-----
 ### The basic steps of a function design recipe